vnchlsn/OsmoFold/docs/usage.rst

 Output

-For each protien-osmolyte combination, a new row will be created in the output csv, corresponding to the following columns.
+For each protein-osmolyte combination, a new row will be created in the output csv, corresponding to the following columns.

 - **`PDB name`**: The name of the pdb being tested.
 - **`protein length`**: The length of the protein being tested.